nhjschulz/flashcontainer/README.md

 * Read input from a schema validated XML file
-* Generate C-Source stubs for embedding into the application source core
+* Generate C-Source stubs for embedding into the application source amd testing environments
 * Generate Intel Hex files for flashing with a programmer
 * Generate GNU linker include file for mapping the parameter to absolute addresses
-* Generate A2L fragements of accessing the parameters from AUTOSAR test environments
+* Generate A2L fragments for accessing the parameters from AUTOSAR test environments

 ## Installing Python Dependencies

-A example ships in the 'example' folder.
+An example configuration is in the 'example' folder.
 To run it make sure to have all dependencies from requirements.txt installed.
 Run the following inside the checked out sandbox folder: